(Updated Feb 2023 – This specific event is no longer available. Check out the REI Adventures website to see current events)

 Nuun gave out drink tabs with electrolytes that kept us hydrated and energized all day long during our many activities.

-At KEEN’s tent you got to relax and be creative with your own t-shirt Tie-dye designs.
+At KEEN’s tent we got to relax and be creative with t-shirt Tie-dye designs.

-The knowledgeable team at Osprey taught you how to pack properly for travel or for a backpacking trip.
+The knowledgeable team at Osprey taught us how to pack properly for travel or for a backpacking trip.

-At Leatherman’s Tool Maven class you learned how to use a multi-tool to open up cans of food, hammer in tent pegs, and how to start fire.
+At Leatherman’s Tool Maven class we learned how to use a multi-tool to open up cans of food, hammer in tent pegs, and how to start fire.
 It was amazing to watch the transformation during the class, from the tentative handling of a multi-tool to the final minutes of empowerment.
-Leatherman also hosted a happy hour event each evening where you were taught how to create your own Paracord survival bracelet.
+Leatherman also hosted a happy hour event each evening where they taught how to create a Paracord survival bracelet.

-Lifestraw not only taught you that you could drink contaminated water safely but taught overall wilderness survival skills!
+Lifestraw not only taught how to drink contaminated water safely but taught overall wilderness survival skills!

-At Maui Jim, you let your hair down and learned to dance the hula and snacked on fresh-cut pineapple!
+At Maui Jim, we learned to dance the hula and snacked on fresh-cut pineapple!